chirs/arena/README.md

 ## Wish List
 * Improve initial "handshake" with client, specifying the game played, player number, time limit for move, etc...
-* Fix doctests in checkers.py
 * Add time periods players have to submit their move within
 * Write clients in different languages
-* Get a test script together
+* Build some kind of test suite
 * Documentation